Bartley Road: Paya Lebar Viaduct

 With a distance of 2.2km, the Paya Lebar Viaduct section extending from Upper Paya Lebar Road to Airport Road, has a 1.3km four-lane carriageway long viaduct above the road.
 The viaduct also has a slip road at the Hougang Avenue 3 junction.

+The contract was initially awarded to L&M Prestressing and was originally scheduled for completion by end-2004.
+However, work slowed in 2002 because L&M encountered financial problems.L&M then promised that the viaduct would be completed by 2006.

+As soon as the 2006 extended dateline was not met, LTA awarded Hock Lian Seng in 2006 to finish the delayed project and was completed in January 2010 after a delay of five years.

 Bartley Road East

 With a distance of 2.1km, Bartley Road East or Kaki Bukit Viaduct, is a viaduct starting from Kaki Bukit Avenue 4 and ends at the junction of Tampines Avenue 10 and Bedok Reservoir Road.
 It was opened to traffic on 30 December 2003.

 Bartley Road Extension Project

 Started in December 2000 and completed on 17 January 2010, the Bartley Road Extension Project consist of building new roads to connect Tampines Avenue 10 and Upper Serangoon Road with two viaducts.

-Once completed, it will provide a direct link from Tampines to Upper Serangoon Road—this will help to alleviate the heavy traffic conditions along Pan Island Expressway (PIE) and Bedok Reservoir Road during peak hours.
-It will also provide an alternative access from Paya Lebar to Tampines.
+After completion, it now provides a direct link from Tampines to Upper Serangoon Road—helping to alleviate the heavy traffic conditions along Pan Island Expressway (PIE) and Bedok Reservoir Road during peak hours, as well as providing an alternative access from Paya Lebar to Tampines.
 By travelling along Bartley Road East itself, it can save about ten minutes of travelling time and cut down the travelling distance of about 500 m compared to before.

 The project was divided into two phases: Kaki Bukit Viaduct phase and Paya Lebar Viaduct phase.
 The Kaki Bukit Viaduct phase was completed in the third quarter of 2003 and the Paya Lebar phase was completed on 17 January 2010.